Process mining reveals bottlenecks in your operations and makes your teams more efficient

 Sales Director

-leaders is to create an environment and operating models where everyone can do
+The common goal of corporate operational managers, team leaders and virtual team leaders is to create an environment and operating models where everyone can do their jobs as efficiently and smoothly as possible.

 However, in terms of actual operations, or processes, team boundaries are blurred and the delivery of outputs requires multiple and different flows of information across and around these team boundaries.
 Even a single piece of incomplete or incorrect information can cause chaos, clarification and other deviation procedures that take time away from the actual work and thus reduce the team's performance.